Introductory Macroeconomics, Hilary Term 2026

 Textbooks

-As in the microeconomics course, there is not a single textbook.
+As in the microeconomics course, there is not one unique textbook.
 There are lots of good options and they all present basically the same material.
-I will rely on, and refer you to, two main texts:
+I will rely on, and refer you to, three main texts:

 N. Gregory Mankiw & Mark P. Taylor, Macroeconomics.
 2nd European Edition.